 We value the working relationships we have with other health professionals and physicians.
 We have created this resource page to provide additional helpful information on our profession and practice.
 About our Clinic High Desert Physical Therapy is locally owned and operated by physical therapists, and as a private practice, has no legal association with any hospital or referring providers.
 This autonomy allows us to customize patient care and services.
-We offer care from doctorate trained therapists.
-We provide 1 on 1 care without assistants, technicians or support staff.
+We provide 1 on 1 care.
 We utilize state of the art equipment for aerobic exercise, strength training and conditioning.
 We offer the latest in technology for therapeutic modalities.
 We are able to provide an environment where people of all ages can improve and be challenged appropriately.
 Feel free to stop by and check out all we have to offer!

 How can a Physical Therapist help?
 We learned that consumers, your patients, are really looking for three things: